Boko Haram Kill More than 100 in Northern Nigeria

 Four days later, militants burst into an evening prayer service at the Church of the Brethren in Nigeria, and started shooting.
 The pastor and 10 members of the congregation were killed.
 The attackers attempted to burn the village, but were driven away by armed residents, including youth.

 Members of both the local government and the church community in NE Nigeria have called on President Goodluck Jonathan to bring an end to the attacks.
-BBC reported two weeks ago that the Governor of Borno state, Kashim Shettima, called for more troops to combat Boko Haram.
-He told media, “Frankly speaking, officers and men of the Nigerian army and the Nigerian police force are doing their best given the circumstances, but you and I know that Boko Haram are better armed and better motivated.”
+BBC reported two weeks ago that the Governor of Borno state, Kashim Shettima, called for more troops to combat an extremist group that is located primarily in Northern Nigeria.
+He told media, “Frankly speaking, officers and men of the Nigerian army and the Nigerian police force are doing their best given the circumstances, but you and I know that an extremist group that is located primarily in Northern Nigeria are better armed and better motivated.”

 The Christian Elders Forum of Northern States called on Nigeria’s federal and state governments to “fulfill their obligation as enshrined in the constitution, and guarantee the protection of all Nigerians and their freedom to worship in safety.”
 It insisted that, “none of the Armed Service Chiefs should sleep until Nigerians of all faiths in Borno State can sleep.”